Sustainable Transportation and Land Use

 The Richmond Community Survey asked residents to identify their typical mode of transportation for commuting.
 The results show that 60% of residents drive alone to work, 18% carpool to work, and 14% use public transportation.

-The CAP sets a 2030 performance goal of a 30 percent increase in transit network coverage, 30 percent increase in route frequency, and conversion of 50 percent of routes to bus rapid transit by 2030; Ferry service provides 400 commute trips daily.
+The CAP sets a 2030 performance goal of a 30 percent increase in transit network coverage, 30 percent increase in route frequency, and conversion of 50 percent of routes to bus rapid transit.
+Ferry service provides 400 commute trips daily.

 Local jobs creation and increased public transit options will improve commute times for Richmond residents, both within the City and outside the City.